Bartosz-Szopiera/monterail-test/README.md

 As soon as I will get it in order I will provide link to working "app".
 It will also allow me to test RWD on a mobile.~~

-I would like to go back to this project and add some polishing to make it look as more complete.
-As soon as I will figure-out the problem with the build, I will try to change/add the following:
+I would like to make it look like more finished piece of work so in the coming days I will try to introduce following
+changes:
 - [ ] Load only limited number of question from Firebase and display all on the all-question view.
 - [ ] Load only limited number of questions from JSON to the